 While we strongly encourage participants in the society to buy a membership, it's important that interested individuals have the opportunity to trial a session before joining.
 To that end, we offer one free session a year to non-members; simply email us at [email protected]sheffield.ac.uk and we'll add you to the list for that week.

-Our regular sessions are hosted on Blackboard Collaborate, every Monday at 18:00 - 20:00 (ish).
+Our regular sessions are hosted on Blackboard Collaborate, every Monday at 19:00 - 20:30 (ish).
 Members will be given access to our Blackboard Collaborate Organisation, from which they can view all sessions and recordings.
 If you've requested a guest session and want to attend online, we'll send you a direct link.

 Our bakery-themed CTF, featuring challenges for players of all skill levels, and a chance to win a Raspberry Pi and a SESH hoodie!

 An exploration of the airwaves!
 Come along to learn some Wireshark snooping, MAC spoofing, and WiFi cracking.